josh-clarke/propass/README.md

 ## Quick Start

+Calling the script on its own generates three password options with the default settings.

 ```cli
 node propass.js
 ```

-Calling the script on its own generates three password options with the default settings of:
+This will result in 3 password options each with 10 lowercase letters and ending with a symbol and two numbers.
+The full default settings are:

 * **3** password options
 * **13** character length